Big Lots moving into bigger spot near Charleston; 4 new fitness studios opening

 The discount retailer based in Columbus, Ohio, is renovating a former Bi-Lo supermarket store at 10150 Dorchester Road for a relocation of an existing store at 10055 Dorchester Road next to no-frills grocer Aldi.

-The expansion is expected to allow more room for home furnishings in the center of the more spacious site.
+The expansion is expected to allow more room for home furnishings in the center of the bigger site.

-Renovation work is set to be completed by mid-March, according to contractor's superintendent Tom McCleer of Simmons Construction of Tennessee, which does work on Big Lots stores across the country.
+Renovation work is set to be completed by mid-March, according to Tom McCleer of Simmons Construction of Tennessee, which does work on Big Lots stores across the country.

 Big Lots hasn't set an opening date, but McCleer said the retailer is expected to start outfitting the space with its own equipment once the contractor pulls out.
 He believes the store should be ready to open sometime in the spring.